Glossary of Laser Eye Surgery Terms

 Abnormal formation of new blood vessels, usually in or under the retina or on the iris surface; can develop in diabetic retinopathy, central retinal vein occlusion or macular degeneration.
 Corneal neovascularisation develops in patients who overwear their contact lenses.

 Condition that involves involuntary, rapid, repetitive movements of one or both eyes from side to side, up and down or in a circular motion.
 Nystagmus may be present at birth or, less commonly, may result from disease or injury.
-A full assessment would be needed to establish if the nystagmus is a contra-indication.
+A full assessment would be needed to establish if the nystagmus is a contra-indication to laser eye surgery.

 A doctor who specialises in the eye and its diseases.
 AVC’s Medical Director Mr CT Pillai is fully qualified with over 20 years of ophthalmic experience.
 As well as being a fellow of the Royal College of Surgeons (FRCS) and Royal College of Ophthalmologists (FRCOphth), Mr Pillai is currently Chairman of the UK’s Refractive Surgeons Association (RSA).